aws-samples/cdk-event-driven-image-processing/README.md

 # Event-Driven Image Processing using AWS CDK

 This sample code deploys event-driven image resizing solution in the Amazon Web Services (AWS) Cloud using the AWS Cloud Development Kit (AWS CDK).
-The project leverages Python CDK for infrastructure setup,  and React for frontend.
+The project leverages Python CDK for infrastructure setup, and React based SPA application for frontend.
 It deploys an environment based on a simple design pattern required for upload, processing, and storage of image files.

 ## Architecture